overextended/ox_inventory/index.md

 The guide for modifying your framework to support my inventory is currently a work in progress.
 You may, optionally, download [my fork of ESX Legacy](https://github.com/thelindat/es_extended/) which has all the changes to use this inventory in place, on top of a few extra features.

+<h2 align='center'> Upgrading </h2>

+If you are upgrading from a prior version of ESX or EXM you may be using steam as your primary identifier.
+This is not recommended by ESX or CFX but if it is absolutely necessary you can modify your framework to support it.
+Look through ESX's server files for references to `license` and change them where appropriate.